3.13.1. Rules for drawing rapid transit objects

 Techniques for drawing and editing rapid transit stations are similar to the techniques for drawing and editing all places items on YME (see these sections):

 Rapid transit station placemarks represent the stations themselves, as well as the stops that the transport vehicle makes there.

 Place rapid transit stations directly on the rapid transit line that they relate to.
-The green arrow in the drawing points to a station that was placed correctly; the red arrow — an incorrectly placed one:
+The green arrow in the drawing points to a station that was placed correctly and the red arrow indicates an incorrectly placed one:

-When drawing exits from rapid transit stations, you must adhere to the following rules:
+When drawing exits from rapid transit stations, follow these rules:

-Put placemarks at the exits to rapid transport stations.
+Put placemarks at the exits from rapid transit stations.
 Don't draw station exit maps.